 Ushery co-anchored the weekend editions of "News 4 New York" at 6 p.m. and 11 p.m. and was host of the Emmy-nominated "The Debrief with David Ushery."
 Created by Ushery in 2009, “The Debrief” was nominated for an Emmy for three consecutive years.
 The half-hour broadcast utilized an unscripted, conversational approach to storytelling that provided viewers with a unique behind-the-scenes perspective of the latest news being covered by NBC 4 reporters, colleagues and newsmakers.
 Though "The Debrief" is no longer in production, Ushery continues to use the style and format elements which made the show a success.

-In 2010, a "Debrief" segment featuring blogging New York City mothers launched the spin-off program, “Moms and the City and a Dad named David.”
-Ushery and the mothers examine issues from a parent’s point of view.
+In 2010, a "Debrief" segment featuring a blog by New York City mothers launched the spin-off program, “Moms and the City and a Dad named David.”
+Ushery and the mothers examined issues from a parent’s point of view.

-Prior to joining WABC, Ushery was the lead evening reporter for WFSB-TV in Hartford, Connecticut.
-He also reported for the Hartford Courant and the Los Angeles Times.
-When he was just 11, Ushery was selected from a Connecticut-wide search to host the local edition of Kidsworld, a nationally syndicated television show.
-He hosted Kidsworld until he was 18.
+Prior to joining WABC-TV, Ushery was the lead evening reporter for WFSB-TV in Hartford, Connecticut, and also reported for the Hartford Courant and the Los Angeles Times.
+He was 11 years old when he was selected from a Connecticut statewide search to host the local edition of “Kidsworld”, a nationally syndicated television show.
+One of his first interviews was with news icon Walter Cronkite, who was considered one of the most trusted men in America at the time.
+Ushery hosted "Kidsworld" until he was 18.

-Ushery is a graduate of the University of Connecticut.
+Ushery, a Harry S Truman Scholar, is a graduate of the University of Connecticut.
+In June, 2014 Ushery received an Honorary Doctorate Degree from St. John’s University in New York.
 He is married and has a son.